 Charles Schwab offers the most reasonable penny stock rates of any broker.
 It’s also a great platform to expand your portfolio outside of penny stocks, too.
 Its online educational resources are second to none, and it offers 200 commission-free ETFs to help you further grow your portfolio.
-E*TRADE pricing structure becomes less expensive than even Charles Schwab after 313 trades per quarter, however.
-If you’re an active trader and regularly hit those numbers, that will be your best option.

 The Best Penny Stock Brokers

 I looked at all the hidden fees or surcharges that many brokers like to tack on to penny stock trades, and found the ones that had the absolute lowest rates available.

 Not all “penny stocks” trade for a penny a share.
 Some trade for a little less than a dollar and some even trade for less than a penny at a fractional value per share.
 But regardless of specific price, any true penny stock is going to be an ultra low-priced investment on a per share basis.

 You need to keep your cost per share as low as possible to trade penny stocks effectively.

 Let’s say you only have $500 to invest in penny stocks.
 In theory, you can buy 50,000 shares of a stock priced at 1 cent per share.